-Presented by Lauren LaMont, Educational Consultant, Heart & Hustle Consulting; Leslie Johnson, Assistant Principal, New York City Public Schools (NY); and Keri Hubbard, Chief of Program, National Summer School Institute (NSSI)
+Presented by Lauren LaMont, Educational Consultant, Heart & Hustle Consulting; Leslie Johnson, Instructional Coach, New York City Public Schools (NY); and Keri Hubbard, Chief of Program, National Summer School Institute (NSSI)

 The 50th anniversary of the Individuals with Disabilities Education Act (IDEA) is a significant milestone—a celebration of five decades of progress in special education, including expanded access to general education classrooms and AI- and tech-driven innovations.